Kommunicate-io/Kommunicate-Web-SDK/docs/docs/web-customization.md

 ```

 ## Start new conversation button color:
-Add below code to change color of Start new conversation in your css file
+Add below code to change color of 'Start new conversation' button in your css file
 ```
 #mck-msg-new.mck-btn{
 background-color: green!important;